A person standing on rocks near a tall waterfall in a lush green forest.

 Learn how to create traditional Balinese Dishes with the help of our local staff at the Garden Cafe.

-DIVING
+SCUBA DIVING

-Amed is world famous for scuba diving.
+Amed is world famous for SCUBA diving.
 We work with a local dive center, and can arrange for you to experience various dives in the area, including the famous Tulamben Sunken Ship dive.
 Guests can get internationally certified in 2-3 days, with the final dive taking place at the world-renowned WWII USAT Liberty shipwreck.

 YOGA CLASSES